arpitbbhayani/knowledge-base/microservices/synchronous-and-asynchronous-communication-between-microservices/gist.md

 # Asynchronous Communication

-The communication is asynchronous when the one services sends a request to other service and does NOT waits for the response; instead it continues with its own execution.
+The communication is asynchronous when the one service sends a request to another service and does NOT wait for the response; instead, it continues with its own execution.

 Async communication is most commonly implemented using a message broker like RabbitMQ, SQS, Kafka, Kinesis, etc.